Controlling Collective Phenomena Via the Quantum State of Interaction-Mediators: Changing the Criticality of Photon-Mediated Superconductivity Via Fock States of Light: Polarizability and the time-independent approximation

 \section{Polarizability and the time-independent approximation}

-So far, we have considered a time-independent situation in which the carrier photon remains in its initial quantum state.
+So far, we have considered a time-independent situation in which the \fpm{mediator} photon remains in its initial quantum state.
 However, the latter is in principle affected by the interactions with the fermionic matter.
 In general, if our QED system of Fermions and photons would be ergodic, the whole system would thermalize and the memory of the initial photon state would be lost.
 In fact, the constraints imposed by gauge invariance can lead to ergodicity breaking through what is called disorder-free many-body localization \cite{smith_2017,brenes_2018}.
 For our QED within materials, one can thus expect the memory of the initial state never to be lost completely.
 How this happens and what consequences it has for the present phenomenology is a very interesting fundamental question, that we defer however to future investigations.

 Here we instead consider a different mechanism for the preservation of the memory of the initial photon state, which is simply the strong suppression of the effect of the material onto the photons \cite{Piazza2014Quantum}.

 This effect is described by the polarization function, $\Pi(\omega,q_0)$, where $\omega$ and $q_0$ are the energy and momentum of the photon.
 In our Keldysh formalism, the polarization function has two components: the retarded, $\Pi_R(\omega,q_0)$ and the Keldysh, $\Pi_K(\omega,q_0)$.
 The real part of $\Pi_R(\omega,q_0)$ modifies the dispersion of the photons, while its imaginary part, resulting from on-shell processes, introduces absorption.
-When the fermionic matter is in thermal equilibrium, the imaginary part of the polarization function fixes also the Keldysh component via a fluctuation dissipation relation: $\Pi_K(\omega,q_0)=2\mathbf{i} \coth(\omega/ 2T) \rm{Im}[\Pi_R(\omega,q_0)]$.
+When the fermionic matter is in thermal equilibrium, the imaginary part of the polarization function fixes also the Keldysh component via a fluctuation dissipation relation: $\Pi_K(\omega,q_0)=2\mathbf{i} \coth(\omega/ 2T) \rm{Im}[\Pi_{R}(\omega, q_0)]$.
 The Keldysh component is the relevant one here, as we are interested in the possible modification of the initial quantum state of the photons, which we have seen being encoded in the Keldysh GF.

+As noted already above, a characteristic feature of the regime of QED considered here is the strong separation of energy and momentum scales between light and matter: compared to the fermionic scales, the cavity photons have a large energy gap $\delta_c \gg \epsilon_{k_F+q_0}(\approx v_F q_0)$ but at the same time very small momentum $q_0\ll k_F$.
+Here $v_F$ is the Fermi velocity.